Global tensions hamper growth

 What are the findings in the latest issue of Nordic Outlook?
 Our economists' give you in-depth theme articles and analysis of trends.

-Investment strategist Johan Hagbarth leads a discussion with chief economist Jens Magnusson and head of forecasting Daniel Bergvall about the state of the global economy and the outlook ahead, as summarized in the latest Nordic Outlook.
+Investment strategist Johan Hagbarth leads a discussion with chief economist Jens Magnusson and head of forecasting Daniel Bergvall about the state of the global economy and the outlook ahead, as summarised in the latest Nordic Outlook.

 (In Swedish)